azdavis/millet/docs/manual.md

 - `"warning"`: the diagnostic is reported as a warning.
 - `"error"`: the diagnostic is reported as an error.

+See also:

+- The `milletDiagnosticsIgnore` ML Basis annotation
+- The `millet.server.diagnostics.ignore` VS Code setting

 ### VS Code settings

 Millet offers the following configuration options via VS Code settings, which are stored as [JSON][]: